Inquiry Question

 Fertilisation and pregnancy

 The egg cell is non-motile (after ovulation, the cilia that line the Fallopian tube push the egg cell towards the uterus), while the sperm cells are motile.
 Fertilisation is the fusion of a single egg cell with a single sperm cell.
-Through copulation, semen is introduced into a female’s reproductive tract.
+Through copulation, semen is introduced into a female's reproductive tract.
 The sperm cells swim through the layer of mucus that covers the surfaces of the female reproductive tract.
-The chemical composition of the mucus (for example, the bicarbonate ions) activate the sperm cells.
+The chemical composition of the mucus (for example, the bicarbonate ions) activates the sperm cells.
 Only those cells that are structurally intact begin the long journey to the Fallopian tubes.
 It is unclear how the sperm cells are guided to the egg cell in the Fallopian tube, but chemoattraction (chemotaxis) and temperature (thermotaxis) may be involved.

 Sperm cells move towards an egg cell.
 Sperm cells are the smallest cells in humans, while the egg cell is the largest.
 Image credit: Flickr (CC BY 2.0)

 When the sperm cells encounter the egg cell, they attach to its surface.
 Although many sperm cells may attach to the surface of an egg cell, only one of those sperm cells will successfully fertilise the egg.
 The egg cell surface has proteins called the zona pellucida proteins (ZP1, ZP2 and ZP3).
 The sperm cell has proteins that recognise and bind to the ZP proteins.
 It is only when those proteins interact that a strong binding occurs.
-The first sperm to successfully attach to the egg cell initiates the fertilisation process and prevents other sperm from fertilising the egg.
+The first sperm to successfully attach to the egg cell initiates fertilisation and prevents other sperm from fertilising the egg.
 This process is called the block to polyspermy (polyspermy means an egg cell fertilised by multiple sperm cells).
 After attachment, the sperm cell undergoes the acrosome reaction, in which the head of the sperm cell (which contains the nucleus) penetrates the egg cell.

 Fertilisation of an egg by a sperm cell.
 (A) A sperm cell attaches to the egg cell via the Zona Pellucid Protein, ZP3.
-(B, C)The attached sperm releases enzymes (acrosomal enzymes) that degrade the egg’s outer covering (the zona pellucida).
+(B, C)The attached sperm releases enzymes (acrosomal enzymes) that degrade the egg's outer covering (the zona pellucida).
 (D-E) The sperm cell membrane and the egg cell membranes fuse, causing the sperm nucleus to enter the egg cytoplasm.
 Image credit: Richard E. Jones PhD, Kristin H. Lopez PhD, in Human Reproductive Biology (Fourth Edition), 2014.
-Accessed via Science Direct.
+Accessed via Science Direct

 A detailed view of the fertilisation process.
 Image credit: Anatomy & Physiology, Connexions Web site. http://cnx.org/content/col11496/1.6/, Jun 19, 2013.
 Licensed under the Creative Commons Attribution 3.0 Unported license.